heiswayi/heiswayi.nrird.com/_posts/2017-03-24-my-free-minimalist-jekyll-themes.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

-Jekyll theme is a template for the best static site generator called [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)), which is written in Ruby by Tom Preston-Werner, GutHub's co-founder.
+Jekyll theme is a template for the best static site generator called [Jekyll](https://en.wikipedia.org/wiki/Jekyll_(software)), which is written in Ruby by Tom Preston-Werner, GitHub's co-founder.
 Jekyll is designed for building minimal, static blogs which you can easily host it with free using [GitHub Pages](https://pages.github.com/).
-Few years ago I was using a [self-hosted WordPress](https://wordpress.org/) for my blog, but due to I blogged occasionally, I moved to Jekyll which suits me better.
-I also made few minimalist Jekyll themes myself for free.
+Few years ago I was using a [self-hosted WordPress](https://wordpress.org/) for my blog, but due to I have been blogging occasionally, I moved to Jekyll which suits me better.
+Of course, you need some geeky knowledge about it before you can set up your Jekyll site.
+I also made few minimalist Jekyll themes myself for FREE and open source.
 Here they are...

 ---